metayeti/YABS.js/BUGS.md

 3. Preprocessor fails when using undefined variables, add entry to readme that clarifies how to use those.

 4. Bundle builds without "output_file" for some reason output Error: Bundled scripts require an "output_field" entry!.

+5. Potential bug: "use_variables" should probably work alongside with "variables" and merge the entries (priority "variables")?